ErvisaS/Ervisa_Portfolio/README.md

 [Project 5 : " Java-MySql -> A Desktop Music Listening App"](https://github.com/ErvisaS/Java-Mysql--a-desktop-music-listening-app).

-Develop the database of a music listening app for the desktop.
-We did this project using Mysql for the database and Java for the interface.
+Develop the database of a music listening app for the desktop by using Mysql for the database and Java for the interface.